Thursday, July 27, 5:30 – 8:30 pm

 Don’t be late.
 No late entrants will be allowed to enter the competition.

-After the judging, at 5:30 pm, the doors will open to the public.
+At 5:30 pm, after the judging, the doors will open to the public.
 As with any good division of labor, the bakers have baked, the chefs have cooked.
 Now it’s time to make it all worth their while.

-We get to savor the contest entries and additional delicious desserts provided by the chefs of Delicate Decadence, while we are royally entertained with a feast for the eyes and ears.
+We get to savor the contest entries and also the delicious desserts provided by the talented chefs of Delicate Decadence, while we are royally entertained with a feast for the eyes and ears.

 - Adults – $15 at the door, $10 in advance (plus $1.54 processing fee)